 To that end, we will:

-· Our official opening date is May 1st.
+Our official opening date is May 1st.
 It always has been.
 We have always opened the gates two weeks prior to our seasonal guests and spring special guests to allow them to get set up and get a jump on camping.
-This was a freebie as a Thank You.
-Plus, we had a free clean up weekend the weekend prior to the 1st so the campground is looking good for opening.
-As stated in the mandate, if you live in Maine and have a home in Maine, stay at home until May 1st.
+This was a free stay - as a Thank You.
+Plus, we have always had had a free clean up weekend the weekend prior to the 1st so the campground is looking good for opening.
+Unfortunately, there is no camping until May 1st, unless extended by the governor.
+There is NO CLEANUP WEEKEND as it is still deemed unsafe to have 50 or more folks on-site, even with distancing.
+As stated in the mandate, you must stay at home until May 1st.
 Until further notice or changes with this mandate, we will be open for camping May 1st.
+No one should be on-site until then.

 Thank you to everyone who have been supportive and have put your faith in Pam and me.
 As I mentioned at the beginning, we are camp family and we are strong.
-We will get through this.
+We will get through this - together.
 We appreciate your patience and understanding.

 Please stay well, stay safe.